Unlimited Clean Energy: Space-Based Solar Power’s Promising Solution to Global Warming

 A Vision for the Future

-A single satellite equipped with SBSP technology could potentially deliver as much as 2 gigawatts (2GW) of carbon-free power – sufficient to supply a city of two million people with 24/7 .
+A single satellite equipped with SBSP technology could potentially deliver as much as 2 gigawatts (2GW) of carbon-free power – sufficient to supply a city of two million people with 24/7 electricity.
 The implications are enormous.
 While there are challenges to overcome, such as the need for massive satellites and receiving antennas, the promise of SBSP is irresistible.

 Moreover, SBSP offers the advantage of having a “line of sight” to almost any location on Earth.
 Microwaves beamed from space can reach even the most remote areas.
-The reusable Falcon rockets from SpaceX further enhance the feasibility and of launching satellites equipped with SBSP technology into space.
+The reusable Falcon rockets from SpaceX further enhance the feasibility and economics of launching satellites equipped with SBSP technology into space.

 The Road Ahead